Emergence of non-Markovian Decoherent Histories in Integrable Environment: A "Tape Recorder" Model for Local Quantum Observables: Infidelity bound and justification of the Lieb-Robinson metric

-\end{widetext} Here we first time-order the expression to the right of $\mathcal{T}$ (including the operator exponential).
+\end{widetext} Here we first apply time ordering to the operators to the right of $\mathcal{T}$ (including the operator exponential).
 Then we commute all $\hat{\kappa}$ to the right.
 This produces some additional factor $\mathcal{C}\leq p!$.
 Therefore, this expression can be bounded from above:

 where

 and we obtain:

 The infidelity expansion (\ref{eq:infidelity_expansion}) is bounded from above as: \begin{widetext}